habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 specialization that is necessary when each instance is booted.
 For example, the wakame-init script sets up network addresses and routing and installs ssh keys.
 It also ensures that instances can access information from special [[meta-data|Jargon-Dictionary#Meta-data]] storage.
-One use of this storage is to pass arbitrary [[user-data|Jargon-Dictionary#User-data]] that opens up opportunities for user provided scripts to do additional last-minute specialization.
+One use of this storage is to allow scripts inside an instance to do additional specialization based on [[user-data|Jargon-Dictionary#User-data]].
+Users can enter this data on-the-fly while starting an instance, and scripts can read it from a special file at `/metadata/user-data`.

     [root@localhost /]# cd /etc
     [root@localhost etc]# wget https://raw.githubusercontent.com/axsh/wakame-vdc/master/wakame-init/rhel/6/wakame-init